reyalpchdk/chdkscripts/src/reylib/xsvlog.md

 * `delim` - string: Delimiter.
 Default is ',' but tab `\t` or any single character other than " or CR or LF may be used.
 Tab allows free form text to include commas, without requiring quoting, and is supported by many programs.
 * `append` - boolean: If true, name is appended to.
 Otherwise, it is overwritten each time `xsvlog.new` is used.
 * `nofile` - boolean: If true, no output file is created, and all log values are discarded unless ptplog is enabled.
 Previously named `dummy`, which is still accepted for backward compatibility.
 * `buffer_mode` - string: one of "os", "table" or "sync".
-Default is "os".
-Not this applies only to file logging, PTP logging always sends at each `log:write` call.
+Default "os".
+Note `buffer_mode` applies only to file logging, PTP logging always sends at each `log:write` call.
-   * "os" opens the file once in xsvlog.new, uses write to write each line, and closes the file on `log:close`.
+   * "os" opens the file once in xsvlog.new, uses `file:write` to write each line, and closes the file on `log:close`.
 This means the camera OS handles file buffering, and writes have relatively little impact on script performance.
-However, it also means that a script crash or error can result in losing a lot of log lines.
+However, it also means that a script crash or error can result in losing an unpredictable and potentially large number of log lines.
    * "table" stores all log values in a Lua table until `log:flush` or `log:close` is called, at which point, the log is opened, appended to and closed.
-This allows the script to manage writes, or avoid them entirely while the script is running, but a script that logs a lot can easily exhaust available memory.
+This allows the script to manage writes, or avoid them entirely while the script is running, but a script that logs a lot can easily exhaust available memory, and if the script or camera crashes, all unflushed output is lost.
    * "sync" opens the file, appends and closes for each `log:write` call.
-This minimizes information loss crashes, but can significantly impact script performance because of the many small writes and file flushes.
+This minimizes information loss on crashes, but can significantly impact script performance because of the many small writes and file flushes.
 * `quote_mode` - string: one of "never", "auto", or "always".
 Defines how log values are quoted in the file.
 Default "auto".
 Format when quoted is generally consistent with [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180), except that newlines are unix-style LF rather than CRLF.
 Quotable characters are the delimiter, double quote, CR and LF.
    * "never" no quoting is done.
 If the script puts quotable characters in values, the log will be not be a well formed and will be difficult to parse.
    * "auto" log values are checked for quotable characters, and any fields that contain them are quoted.